scylladb/scylla-manager/docs/source/repair-a-cluster.rst

 Repair one specific DC
 ......................

-In this example you repair the only dc1 every 2 days.
+In this example you repair the only dc1 every 5 days.

 .. code-block:: none

-   sctool repair -c prod-cluster --dc 'dc1' -L 's3:dc1-repairs' -i 2d
+   sctool repair -c prod-cluster -i 5d --dc 'dc1'

 Repair all DCs except for those specified .........................................

 .. code-block:: none

-   sctool repair -c prod-cluster -i 30d --dc '*,!dc2' -L 's3:my-repairs'
+   sctool repair -c prod-cluster -i 5d --dc '*,!dc2'

 Repair a specific keyspace or table ...................................